West Maui Snorkeling Guide (Beyond Kaʻanapali): Best Beaches, Conditions & Tips

 Read the full guide: Napili Bay Snorkeling

-DT Fleming Beach (Conditions-Based Sleeper)
+DT Fleming Beach (Conditions-Based Hidden Gem)

 Best for: Strong swimmers, uncrowded reef days